Cornwall1st August 2020 by Michele Auborn

 Kernow a’gas dynergh

-Founded in 1975, for many years this Branch was run by collector Roy Worgan and a band of dedicated fellow enthusiasts.
+Founded in 1975, for many years this Branch was run by collector Roy Worgan of Truro, and a band of dedicated fellow enthusiasts.
 Before becoming Branch President Mr. Worgan had been Branch Secretary.
-He was still actively collecting and exhibiting cards almost until his death at the age of 94 in 2018, and in fact was dubbed “Mr.Cornwall” by the Cartophilic Society magazine when his life membership certificate was presented in 2012.
-However many of our readers learned only then that he was not Cornish at all, having been born in the Bristol area.
+He was still actively collecting and exhibiting cards almost until his death at the age of 94 in 2018, and in fact was dubbed “Mr.Cornwall” by the Cartophilic Society magazine when his life membership certificate was presented at our Lincoln Convention in 2012.
+It was only then that many of our readers learned he was not Cornish at all, having been born in the Bristol area.

-Here is a gallery of a few Cornish cards, and more will be added.
-We hope that they will inspire you to add a few to your collection in remembrance of this former branch.
+To see the backs of the Cornish cards we have used to illustrate this piece, please see the gallery below – more will be added.
+We hope you enjoy seeing them, and that they may inspire you to add a few to your collection in remembrance of this former branch.